Slathian/Virtual_Assistant/README.md

 # My goal

 My goal here is to eventually take this bare bones code and create a fully customized program tailored to my needs, but also allow you to come and take the code and use it to your own needs.
-I will be making my code modular in practice so that the specific tasks would not be pushed out to Github.
+I will be making my code modular in practice so that the personal modules will not be pushed to github, but you can see and use any changes you've found.